hsinyuwww/UniLinker/README.md

 **Special items:**
-Messaging (as recommended by the professor)
+Messaging (as recommended by the professor),
 Camera for profile picture